Man on Fire (1987 film)

-Man on Fire (Un uomo sotto tiro, L'homme de feu) is a 1987 action thriller film directed by Élie Chouraqui and starring Scott Glenn and Jade Malle.
-It is based on the 1980 novel of the same name by A. J. Quinnell, with a screenplay by Chouraqui, Sergio Donati, and Fabrice Ziolkowski.
-The rest of the cast includes Joe Pesci, Jonathan Pryce, Brooke Adams, Danny Aiello, and Paul Shenar.
+Man on Fire (L'homme de feu) is a 1987 action thriller film directed and co-written by Élie Chouraqui, produced by Arnon Milchan, based on the 1980 novel by A. J. Quinnell.
+It stars Scott Glenn, Jade Malle, Joe Pesci, Brooke Adams, Danny Aiello, Paul Shenar, and Jonathan Pryce.
+Glenn plays Christian Creasy, an ex-CIA agent hired as a bodyguard to the daughter of a wealthy Italian family, who is targeted for kidnapping.

-Another film based on the same novel, also called Man on Fire, was released in 2004, directed by Tony Scott.
+A French and Italian co-production, the film premiered on September 4, 1987, to a mixed critical reception.
+Another film adaptation was released in 2004, also produced by Milchan.

 Plot summary

 In Italy, wealthy families often hire bodyguards to protect family members from the threat of kidnapping.
 A wealthy family that needs a bodyguard hires Christian Creasy, a burned-out ex-CIA agent turned mercenary, to protect their daughter, Samantha "Sam" Balletto.
 Creasy has been broken down from all of the death and horror of combat he witnessed in Vietnam, South America, and Lebanon.
 Although Creasy is not interested in being a bodyguard, especially to a twelve-year-old girl, he accepts the assignment because he has no better job offers.

 The precocious child's persistent questions about Creasy and his life are all Creasy can bear.
 But as she gradually breaks down his tough exterior, his barriers come down, and he starts to open up to her.
 They become friends and he replaces her parents in their absences, giving her advice, guidance, and help with track.
 Creasy's life is shattered when Sam is kidnapped by the mafia.
 Despite being seriously wounded during the kidnapping, Creasy halts his recovery to get weapons from his former partner, David.
 Creasy vows Sam's safe return, as well as vengeance on the kidnappers.